 Our customers usually do not ask for "CAMO" but for a solution for their problem.
-Their problem is no problem for us – here are two examples:
+Their problem is no problem for us – here are three examples:

 An aircraft operated by a Japanese low-cost airline had reached the end of its leasing period.
 The plane had to be transferred to the EASA region.
 In Japan, numerous local regulations apply which constitute a challenge for any transition.
 For example, the aircraft documentation is available only in Japanese, constituting a language barrier.
 Furthermore, a mandatory rule is that the serial number of the aircraft must be engraved into a fuselage frame near the cargo compartment door.
 Under EASA regulations, this rates as a damage to the airframe.
 While an Export Certificate of Airworthiness (C of A) can only be applied for if the aircraft is located in Japan and conforms to local regulations, the leasing contract required the aircraft to be EASA-compliant.

 We proposed assigning the aircraft a temporary German tail sign.
 After approval we were able to coordinate the subsequent transition process with the lessor and we assumed complete responsibility for the airplane's airworthiness as CAMO.
 A simple repair was developed, approved and performed on the damaged frame, made possible by our additional Part 21J repair capability.
 After the necessary paperwork was compiled and the aircraft was flown into European airspace by us, it was adapted to EASA airworthiness regulations.
 An import into EU was performed based on an Airworthiness Review by Lufthansa Technik CAMO staff and the aircraft has finally been registered under EU member-state jurisdiction.

 Case 2: Freighter conversion - flight test support included